 Histoplasma antigen testing

 As Histoplasma capsulatum is slow growing (10 days or more), early diagnosis of disseminated infection required visualisation of the organism in blood smears, bone marrow, lymph node, skin or lung biopsies.
 Several antigens are detected, including some carbohydrate or glycoprotein structures.
 The optimal specimen is urine, although blood and BAL fluids have also been tested.
+Histoplasma antigen testing is now on the WHO Essential Diagnostics List (read a report published after the GAFFI meeting calling for its inclusion).

 Another reference test is also available as a service for specimens submitted (Miravista Labs) and this assay performs well, with well characterised specimens.
 Antigenuria was detected in 92% of those with disseminated histoplasmosis and antigenemia in 100%.
 Those with severe disease and immunocompromised patients are more often positive.
 Lower frequencies of positivity are found in those with acute, subacute and chronic pulmonary histoplasmosis.
 Cross-reactivity was common in patients with blastomycosis.